Hermès Oran sandals… where to start?

 I know I love them and will love them for years to come.

-If you feel comfortable that they’re authentic, you can also save a bit of money by buying these classic sandals on the Real Real.
+If you feel comfortable that they’re authentic, you could save a bit of money buying these classic sandals on the Luxury Closet, the Real Real, or Vestiaire Collective.

 Note: newinspired uses affiliate links which costs you nothing… but means a lot to me.
 When you use these links, the money newinspired earns gets reinvested in blog content.
 Absolutely nothing on newinspired is “gifted,” I purchase each item with my own money.
 Affiliate commissions are used to purchase new items to honestly & thoroughly review.
 If you found this review helpful, consider using them to support newinspired.